chef-boneyard/chef-rfc/new/community_guidelines.md

 #### Unacceptable Behavior

 Harassment comes in many forms, including but not limited to: offensive verbal or written comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, and sexual images.

-As a community that often meets at public spaces, harassment also includes: stalking, persistent following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+As a community that often meets at public spaces, harassment also includes: stalking, persistent following, intrusive or otherwise unwanted photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 Any physical violence or intimidation, threatened or acted on, is a serious offense.

 #### Procedure for Incident Handling

 Behavior outside of our community guidelines is unacceptable and should and will not be tolerated by anyone.
 If you encounter such behavior, please report it immediately.

 The Chef Community Team is well informed on how to deal with incidents and accordingly act as the community advocates.
 Report the harassment incident (preferably in writing) to one of the community advocates listed below.

 * Nathen Harvey, Chef Community Director
   * [nharvey@getchef.com](mailto:nharvey@getchef.com)
   * [@nathenharvey](https://twitter.com/nathenharvey)